 Auxiliary Enterprises includes revenues from the University's housing, dining facilities and other student related services, as well as other business-type activities such as the bookstore and the golf course that provide support to the University's primary missions of education, research, and public service.
-Total auxiliary revenues were \$237.8 million and \$247.5 million in fiscal years 2018 and 2017, respectively, net of scholarship allowances of \$46.2 million and \$44.9 million in fiscal years 2018 and 2017, respectively.
-Housing and dining revenues, gross of scholarship allowances, totaled \$220.3 million, or 92.6%, of total auxiliary revenues in fiscal year 2018.
-Housing and dining rates both increased by 1.85% in 2018.
-As noted earlier in the MD&A, certain revenues previously reported as auxiliary revenues are now classified in student tuition and fees revenue.
-These amounts primarily related to mandatory student fees related to New Brunswick intercollegiate athletics and University-wide student and recreation centers.
-Auxiliary net revenues decreased slightly in 2018 by \$9.8 million or 4%.
-The decrease is primarily a result of fewer dining meal plans purchased 2018 and an increase in scholarship allowances.
+Total auxiliary revenues were \$256.6 million and \$248.5 million in fiscal years 2019 and 2018, respectively, net of scholarship allowances of \$48.2 million and \$46.2 million in fiscal years 2019 and 2018, respectively.
+Housing and dining revenues, gross of scholarship allowances, totaled \$248.5 million, or 81.5%, of total auxiliary revenues in fiscal year 2019.
+Housing rates increased by 1.9% and dining rates increased by 2.25% in 2019.
+As noted earlier in the MD&A, certain revenues previously reported as tuition and fee revenues are now classified in auxiliary revenue.
+These amounts related to residence life fees.
+Auxiliary net revenues increased slightly in 2019 by \$8.1 million or 3.3%.
+The increase is primarily a result of the increase in housing rates as well as increased occupancy.
+Auxiliary net revenues decreased slightly in 2018 by \$10.6 million, or 4.1%.
+The decrease was primarily a result of fewer dining meal plans purchased in 2018 and an increase in scholarship allowances.

-Net Patient Service Revenues include revenues related to patient care services, which are generated within RBHS behavioral healthcare, RHG, faculty practice operations, community healthcare centers, cancer center and contract activities, under contractual arrangements with governmental payers and private insurers.
-In fiscal 2018, Net Patient Services revenue was \$232.6 million compared to \$206.3 million for fiscal 2017, an increase of \$26.3 million, or 12.8%.
+Net Patient Service Revenues include revenues related to patient care services, which are generated within RBHS behavioral healthcare, RHG, faculty practice operations, community healthcare centers and cancer center, under contractual arrangements with governmental payers and private insurers.
+In fiscal 2019, net patient service revenues was \$256.2 million compared to \$232.6 million for fiscal 2018, an increase of \$23.6 million, or 10.2%.
+This increase in revenue is primarily due to new faculty hires supported by agreements with RWJ Barnabas Health, an increase in volume at behavioral healthcare clinics.
+In fiscal 2018, net patient service revenues was \$232.6 million for fiscal 2018, net patient service revenues was \$232.6 million compared to \$206.3 million for fiscal 2017, an increase of \$26.3 million, or 12.8%.
 This is primarily due to increase in revenue under the Medical Access to Physician Services (MAPS) program, 340B Drug Program growth, and behavioral healthcare revenues.

 Health Service Contract Revenues include revenues from physician services provided under agreements with certain New Jersey hospitals, such as University Hospital of Newark, Cooper Hospital, RWJ Barnabas Health, UCHC and others.
-It also includes reimbursements for graduate medical education residency programs provided by House Staff in connection with RWJ Medical School, New Jersey Medical School, and Rutgers School of Dental Medicine.
-In fiscal 2018, Health Service Contract revenue was \$549.4 million including affiliate and other contract revenues of \$442.4 million and House Staff revenues of \$107.0 million.
-The total related revenues for fiscal 2017 were \$520.3 million, including affiliate and other contract revenues of \$412.3 million and House Staff revenues of \$108.0 million, representing an overall increase of \$29.1 million, or 5.6%.
-The increase in affiliate revenues is primarily driven by RWJ Barnabas support for programs at CINJ.
+It also includes reimbursements for graduate medical education residency programs provided by house staff in connection with RWJ Medical School, New Jersey Medical School, and Rutgers School of Dental Medicine.
+In fiscal 2019, health service contract revenues was \$615.2 million, including affiliate and other contract revenues of \$505.6 million and house staff revenues of \$109.6 million, representing an overall increase of \$65.8 million, or 12.0% over related revenues for fiscal 2018 of \$549.4 million, including affiliate and other contract revenues of \$442.4 million and house staff revenues of \$107.0 million.
+The total related revenues for fiscal 2017 were \$520.3 million, including affiliate and other contract revenues of \$412.3 million and house staff revenues of \$108.0 million, representing an overall increase of \$29.1 million, or 5.6%.
+The increase in affiliate revenues is primarily driven by RWJ Barnabas Health support for programs at RWJ Medical School, CINJ and contract revenues at New Jersey Medical School and behavioral healthcare facilities.